klavinslab/simple-plasmid-construction/operation_types/Plate_Transformed_Cells.md

 # Plate Transformed Cells

-This is run after **Transform Cells** and is a precursor to **Check Plate**.
+Plates transforms cells and incubates them.

 The transformed E. coli cells are plated on either LB + Amp or LB + Kan and incubated at 37 F.

+Ran after **Transform Cells** and is a precursor to **Check Plate**.
 ### Inputs